manmeet-gill/graphql/README.md

 # GraphQL project
 Project done in Facebook DEV circle's event
-/n To run this project, clone this repo.
-Then run npm install and npm run server
+To run this project, clone this repo.
+Then run
+1. npm install
+2. npm run server

+The server will be running at http://localhost:5000/ The graphql end point will be http://localhost:5000/graphql